 Challenges Facing AI Integration in R&D

-Artificial Intelligence (AI) is quickly becoming an indispensable tool in research and development (R&D).
-From accelerating the drug discovery process to simulating product prototypes, AI has proven to be a game changer.
+AI is quickly becoming an indispensable tool in R&D. From accelerating the drug discovery process to simulating product prototypes, AI has proven to be a game-changer.
 However, AI integration is not without its challenges.
-In this blog, we will explore the top challenges facing AI integration in R&D and how they are being addressed.

 Data Privacy and Security